-5.3 The DPO has protected employment status and cannot be dismissed, unless they no longer fulfil the conditions required for performance of their duties.
-25 internal performance criteria, yet still be a good DPO and perform all the tasks envisaged by the Regulation.
+5.3 The DPO has protected employment status and cannot be dismissed, unless they no longer fulfil the conditions required for performance of their duties.24

+This may present practical difficulties both for individual DPOs and organisations.
+Organisations have complex internal performance management and review processes, frequently based on set criteria and quotas.
+It is possible that a DPO may not meet internal performance criteria, yet still be a good DPO and perform all the tasks envisaged by the Regulation.
 Values and criteria for good performance will differ from one organisation to another and may conflict with the expectations of DPAs and the specific tasks of the DPO prescribed by the Regulation.
 This may place DPOs in a difficult or untenable position.
-For example, a DPO who prevents a new product or service being launched based on data privacy compliance objections might be deemed a poor performer, yet s/he may have met the obligations of a DPO, but fail to meet other reasonable and legitimate requirements of the employer, such as: cooperation and team working; the ability to communicate clearly; understand related issues, including interconnected legal obligations (e.g., contract and employment law) and commercial considerations.
+For example, a DPO who prevents a new product or service being launched based on data privacy compliance objections might be deemed a poor performer, yet s/he may have met the statutory requirements for the DPO role.
+Further, it is possible that a DPO may meet the obligations of a DPO, but fail to meet other reasonable and legitimate requirements of the employer, such as: cooperation and team working; the ability to communicate clearly; understand related issues, including interconnected legal obligations (e.g., contract and employment law) and commercial considerations.